Home

 I did my best, but no, I came up short.

-I guess I’m not as powerful as I thought.”
+I’m just not as powerful as you thought.”